-Ellen Richardson-Adams, Commission on Behavioral Health Chair, called the meeting to order at 2:04 p.m.
+Ellen Richardson-Adams, Commission on Behavioral Health Chair, called the meeting to order at 2:04 p.m. on February 3, 2022.
 Kristen Rivas, Division of Child & Family Services, conducted roll call and quorum was established.

 2. Public Comment

 There was no public comment.